Molecular Biology Graduate Student Guidelines & Requirements

 Below are the requirements and guidelines for Molecular Biology Program Students.

-The Molecular Biology Program is a collaborative program between six basic science departments: Biochemistry, Biology, Human Genetics, Neurobiology and Anatomy, Oncological Sciences and Pathology.
+The Molecular Biology Program is a collaborative program between seven basic science departments: Biochemistry, the School of Biological Science, Human Genetics, the Division of Microbiology & Immunology in Pathology, Neurobiology and Anatomy, Nutrition and Integrative Physiology and Oncological Sciences.
 The Program coordinates relevant activities and provides interdisciplinary training during the first year of graduate school that is designed to equip students with a strong foundation for a career in the biomolecular sciences.

-All PhD students admitted to the Molecular Biology Program who remain in good standing receive financial support including a fellowship ($28,000 for the 2017-18 academic year), tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.
+All PhD students admitted to the Molecular Biology Program who remain in good standing receive financial support including a fellowship ($29,130 for the 2020-2021 academic year, $29,712 for the 2021-2022 academic year), tuition waiver through the Tuition Benefit Program, and health insurance throughout the entirety of their graduate student tenure.

 I. First Year of Graduate Study

 Most students in the Molecular Biology Program will complete the standard program outlined below during their first year.
 First-year graduate students begin their studies Fall semester, although students may elect to arrive earlier in the summer to accommodate an additional lab rotation.

 Prior to arrival, each student is assigned a faculty advisor, who will provide guidance on first-year curriculum and laboratory rotation choices.
 The student and Academic Advisor will meet at least twice each semester to plan coursework and discuss rotations (see below).

 In addition to coursework and rotations, the Bioscience Program Office sponsors annual social events that students are expected to attend such as the Student Retreat, Annual Bioscience Symposium, summer student picnic, and recruiting events.